Planning your works

-- A developer constructing/modifying access roadways to a development site, including vehicle crossovers.
+- A developer constructing/modifying access roadway to a development site, including vehicle crossovers.

-- A local/regional council developing or modifying council-owned sites, such as estates, offices, garages, access roadways and vehicle crossovers.
+- A local/regional council developing or modifying council-owned sites or land, such as estates, offices, garages, access roadways and vehicle crossovers.

 - A railway operating company or infrastructure provider developing or modifying railway premises, such as stations, offices and depots.

-- A bridge owner for a structure which crosses or carries a non-adopted highway.
+- A bridge owner for a structure which crosses or carries a unadopted highway.

 - A utility company laying new assets or modifying existing ones including adopted highways.

-Please study the guidelines if you’re engaged in street excavations, transporting abnormal height loads or engaged in heavy vehicle movements that could affect our plant and apparatus.
+- Transporting abnormal height loads or engaged in heavy vehicle movements that could affect our plant or apparatus.